Fpaciello/Replicated-ALS/README.md

 Replicated version of [Advanced Locomotion System V4](https://www.unrealengine.com/marketplace/en-US/product/advanced-locomotion-system-v1) for **Unreal Engine 4.26**.
 Almost fully implemented in Blueprint (%5 C++ and %95 Blueprint scripting) to preserve original ALS framework and power of Blueprint scripting.
 Inspired by the [community](https://github.com/dyanikoglu/ALS-Community) project.

+## Showcase Project
+You can checkout the [example project](https://github.com/eyupalemdar/TestReplicatedALS) and examine how the ReplicatedALS plugin is used.

 ## Supported Platforms
 - Windows